 All users are subscribed to the IF-forum mailing list to receive announcements from us on recent development and equipment availability.
 Users can also use the forum to discuss equipment usage or technique, and notify other users for schedule changes or cancellations.
 You can read the past postings here on the mailing list archive.
 To further encourage interactions among users, we organize a meeting every fall to introduce our microscopes and services to new members of the Dept and also to discuss any topics our users bring up e.g., sample preparation technique, imaging protocol, facility policy, etc. We have summaries of the past meetings.

-If you want to know the demo configuration or you are interested in requesting specific options, please contact the vendor representatives or email Pang <firstname.lastname@example.org> to join our discussion list if_equipment.
+We are planning to buy a new confocal!
+If you want to know the demo configuration or you are interested in requesting specific options, please contact the vendor representatives or email Pang <email@example.com> to join our discussion list if_equipment.

 Scheduled confocal demos in September and October